 Offer a unique skill and skill name to keep your skill relevant and memorable.

-Ensure that follow-up questions make sense, feel natural, and help customers around the utterance that caused the error.
-Remember to offer re-prompts when necessary.
+Ensure that follow-up questions make sense, feel good, and help customers around the utterance that caused the error.

 Make your skill natural and conversational

 Use everyday language and invite customers to say things to Alexa in the way they would usually speak.
 Alexa’s responses should stay true to her personality, and be in a natural, conversational tone.
 Vary responses and engage the customer by asking questions.

 Your skill should never require a customer to disable global privacy or device settings to use your skill.
 Always provide an alternate way to gather this information, such as asking the customer for a zip code.